-Towards a better understanding of neurological disease and personalized medicine
+Towards a better understanding of neurology and neurological diseases

 Our Neurology panel provides a high-throughput, multiplex immunoassay enabling analysis of 92 neurology-related protein biomarkers across 96 samples simultaneously.
 This high level of multiplexing is achieved without any compromise on data quality, thanks to our proprietary Proximity Extension Assay (PEA) technology

-An overview of how the 92 biomarker assays in the panel are classified according to Biological Process, Disease Area, Tissue Expression and Protein Class (based on widely used public-access bioinformatic databases, including Uniprot, Human Protein Atlas, Gene Ontology (GO) and DisGeNET) can be seen in the charts below.
+AAn overview of how the 92 biomarker assays in the panel are classified according to Biological Process, Disease Area, Tissue Expression and Protein Class (based on widely used public-access bioinformatic databases, including Uniprot, Human Protein Atlas, Gene Ontology (GO) and DisGeNET) can be seen in the charts below.
 These charts are interactive: click on a chart-bar or pie-segment to see the list of biomarkers in that classification.
 Each item in the list links to the detailed biomarker page with validation data.
+Please note that these classifications are intended for general guidance only and while correct at the time of publication, they are not updated in real-time and you are advised to always check the source databases in order to see the latest updates regarding the information for specific proteins.

 A comprehensive list of all protein biomarkers that can be measured using the currently available Proseek Multiplex panels can be seen on the biomarker library page.